francescobarbarulo/pysim/README.md

     ...
 ```

-## Mobile module
+## MobileModule

-_Mobile modules_ are useful when you need to represent and object that randomly moves in a 2D space.
+_Mobile modules_ are useful when you need to represent an object that randomly moves in a 2D space.
 They are built in the way that they ideally move in a grid of a cartesian plane with 1x1 cells.
 They can move following the grid lines and they can change direction only at their intersections.

 Mobile modules can be created specifying:
 - _initial_position_: a `Point2D` object which specifies the initial position of the module in the grid.
-- _speed_: an integer that specifies how many cells can travers in 1 second of simulation time.
+- _speed_: an integer that specifies how many cells the module can travers in 1 second of simulation time.

 An example is provided to show how _mobile modules_ work:
 ```